 Professor Geeta Nargund

-She is also a Senior Consultant Gynaecologist and Lead Consultant for Reproductive Medicine services at St George’s Hospital, London.
+Professor Geeta Nargund is a Senior Consultant Gynaecologist and Lead Consultant for Reproductive Medicine services at St George’s Hospital, London.

-- Professor Geeta Nargund was appointed in July 2017 as a Trustee on the Board of the charity- London Emergencies Trust
+- Professor Geeta Nargund was appointed between 2017 - 2020 as a Trustee on the Board of the charity- London Emergencies Trust

 - Professor Nargund is proud to be a Director of the Walking Egg Foundation, a Belgian Charity dedicated to making fertility treatments affordable and accessible globally